aekiss/namelist-check/README.md

 - [ ] check xgrid_nml settings with Marshall
 - [ ] should we be more precise than `grav = 9.8`?
 - [ ] bbc namelist changes now require a roughness_cdbot file - revert this?
+- [ ] s_min_limit=2.0psu  - might we get less than this in estuaries?
+Minimum salinity below which will employ upwind advection instead of quicker, and horizontal diffusion instead of neutral physics.
 - [ ] enable these?
     - [ ] ocean_overexchange_nml (Griffies et al 2015: "None of the CM2-O ocean configurations make use of an overflow parameterization.")
     - [ ] ocean_overflow_nml